Magnetic monopole - domain wall collisions: Evolution

 We numerically collide the monopole and the wall by giving the wall an initial velocity of $0.8$ (in speed of light units) and choosing parameters $\eta = 1$, $h = -\lambda/5$, and $\lambda=0.5$ for $V(\Phi)$.

 Fig.~\ref{fig.case1mp} shows the potential and magnetic energy densities as the wall hits the monopole in Case 1.
 In addition, we plot the scalar field configuration in Fig.~\ref{fig.case1phi}, where each point is a vector with components $\phi^3$ and $\phi^1$.
 These figures show that the magnetic energy density and the scalar field configuration remain unchanged after the collision, and that the potential energy densities corresponding to the monopole and the domain wall remain localized.

-We performed the simulations for a range of model parameters and found that, depending on the value of $h/\lambda$, the monopole may be weakly attracted or repelled by the wall leading to a small time delay or advance as the monopole goes through.
-The monopole may also cause ripples along the wall, losing some of its kinetic energy, but no structural change occurs.
-For $h/\lambda=-3/20$, the scattering is completely trivial, with no time delay or advance.
+This does not imply a complete absence of interaction between the wall and the monopole -- some interaction is expected due the non-linearity of the scalar field potential.